Sign In / Sign Out

 Both MID (2-year and 3+) programs offer the following:

-The MID degree is a 60 credit hour studio-based program in which students will learn to design new product and service systems that solve critical global problems.
-Students will engage in research, brainstorming, idea visualization, prototyping and testing of creative solutions that address critical problems we face in the world today.
-Graduates of this program will be adept in using principles of design innovation, sustainability and systems thinking in problem-solving and are expected to find positions in industry as well as academia after graduation.
+The MID is a studio-based program in which students will learn to design new products and service systems that solve critical global problems.
+Students will engage in research, brainstorming, idea visualization, prototyping and testing of creative solutions that address critical problems faced in the world today.
+Graduates of this program will be adept in using principles of design innovation, sustainability and systems thinking in problem-solving and after graduation often find positions in industry and academia.

 The 3+ program offers great opportunities for students; see what our students are saying